Diaspora Project Support

 Specific targets of DiPS are to (i) support diaspora initiatives that contribute effectively towards relief, rehabilitation and development among their target groups; (ii) to enhance the capacity of diasporas as agents of humanitarian assistance and development in their regions of origin; and (iii) to contribute to evidence-based strategic and coordinated engagement with diaspora in humanitarian programming and development assistance.

 If you are a diaspora organisation looking for funding, this page should be able to answer some of your questions.
 The below information is a summary of the application guidelines.
 For a complete overview and current information, please refer to the administrative guidelines and other documentation available for download in the application section.

-Deadlines for submitting proposals for funding via DiPS in 2017 are June 1 and December 1.
+Deadlines for submitting proposals for funding via DiPS in 2017 are June 1 and December 1 (pending availability of funds).

 All relevant documents, including the project proposal guidelines, the application form and the budget template, is available here 10 weeks prior to the deadline.

 Who can apply?

 The Diaspora Programme is administering the Diaspora Project Support fund that is earmarked for Afghan and Somali diaspora organisations based in Denmark.
 Through this fund, the diaspora organisations may apply for funding in order to implement projects with a humanitarian/development aim in their countries of origin.

 The diaspora organisation should collaborate with either a local partner or their own local branch in their country of origin.
 This collaboration must be governed by a partnership agreement.

 Up to 250.000 DKK for organisations with no prior experience in managing project funds.